Upromise is a free cash back rewards program that helps you save money for college and other education expenses.

 What is a Upromise account?

 A Upromise account is a free account that you set up, on Upromise.com, to earn cash back rewards for your child’s college savings.
-Earn cash back for shopping online, dining out, printing and using grocery coupons, scanning receipts, answering surveys and exploring new products and services.
+Earn cash back for shopping online, dining out, scanning receipts, answering surveys and exploring new products and services.

 It’s completely free to create your Upromise account.
 Once you open your Upromise account, you can link it to any 529 college savings plan.
 Rewards earned in your Upromise account automatically get transferred to your college savings plan.